 - On the right hand shore, the wind veers and diverges from the wind on the shore, making an area where the wind is weaker.

 Convergence and divergence depend on many factors, and may only occur under just the right conditions.
+Convergence is rarer in small lakes.

 Light Air Strategy – Five Tips